pjagada/strongholdnotcalculator/README.md

 Open up DebugView if you want to use it.

-Once you get your angle and f3 c, pause and press Ctrl P.
+Once you get your angle and f3 c, pause and press Ctrl P if you plan on throwing 2 eyes, and Ctrl Shift P if you plan on throwing 1 eye (edit these hotkeys at the bottom of the script).

 Follow the instructions in the GUI.